Symptoms Of Loose Battery Cables

 car check engine light on

-Warning lights will activate if unsteady battery connections disrupt the charge flow.
+Warning lights will activate if unstable battery connections interrupt the charge flow.

-The battery warning light is a clear and conspicuous sign of an electrical problem.
+The battery warning light is an apparent and noticeable sign of an electrical problem.
 This might be accompanied by the Check Engine light because a low current could lead to misfires and sensor issues.

 Note: a Check Engine light could turn on for any reason related to the engine.
 The battery warning light could also mean you have an alternator or battery problem.